Kidney stonesCalcium stones; Nephrolithiasis

 The first-line treatment for cystine stones is increasing the alkalization of urine so the stones can dissolve.
 If alkalization fails, drug treatments may include d-penicillamine, alpha-mercaptopropionylglycine (tiopronin), or captopril.
 These medications lower cystine concentration.

-Patients with cystine stones must drink much more fluid than patients with other stones -- at least 4 quarts of water a day.
+People with cystine stones must drink much more fluid than people with other stones, at least 4 quarts of water a day.

 Surgery is usually needed if:

 - The stone is too large to pass on its own

 - There are signs that the stone is growing

 - The stone is blocking the urine flow